 The Student Financial Aid Office strives to help students meet their educational costs that exceed the parents' contribution and other resources.
 Numerous Federal regulations determine a student's eligibility for financial aid.
 Staff members assist students and their families in understanding those regulations, but the university often has little opportunity to make exceptions to regulatory guidelines.

 Grants

-Grants available at Troy University include the Pell Grant, Academic Competitiveness Grant, National Science and Mathematics Access to Retain talent, Supplemental Educational Opportunity Grant and State Grants.
+Grants available at Troy University include the Pell Grant, Supplemental Educational Opportunity Grant and State Grants.
 Grants do not have to be repaid.